cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

 ```
 Now that we have a new fields on the model, how do we add them to the
 strong parameters for Devise?
 There are a couple ways to go about this.
-You can check the recommeded way from Devise [https://github.com/plataformatec/devise#strong-parameters]
+You can check the recommended way from Devise [here](https://github.com/plataformatec/devise#strong-parameters).

 But I prefer, a slightly different way.
 For both ways, you'll need to
 add a `before_filter` inside the `ApplicationController`.
 This filter